 “Things have not been going well for uncle Arief.
 He’s been out of work for 3 months,” my mum said dejectedly.
 It’s not a surprise that Jakarta has a high unemployment rate of 8.5%, almost triple that of the US.

-Growing up in a developing country exposed me to understanding how business may be one of the core solutions to systemic issues, such as unemployment.
-I want to concentrate on the Business Entrepreneurship and Organizations route to be able to create a business of massive scale to employ many people.
+Growing up in a developing country exposed me to understanding how business may be one of the core solutions to systemic issues such as unemployment.
+I want to concentrate on the Business Entrepreneurship and Organizations route to be able to establish a business of massive scale to employ many people.

 With creative electives like csciStartup, Brown’s Open Curriculum would allow me to apply conceptual knowledge in real-world settings through hands-on opportunities.
-CsciStartup would allow me to collaborate with peers to run a startup so I can learn how to run a business and be entrepreneurial from real world experiences.
+CsciStartup would allow me to collaborate with peers to run a start-up so I can learn how to run a business from real world experiences.

 Insight into the depth of people’s mind would be a great extension to the BEO, as I intend to take my first psychology class.
 Mind, Brain, and Behavior: An Interdisciplinary Approach would allow me to understand the nature of the human mind and apply it in the business world to prompt smooth business interactions.